oracle-livelabs/adb/atp-hol/tut4207/apex-adw.md

     ![Enter new Classic Report Attributes](./images/task-8/page-copy-2.png " ")

-12. Give the Page Region a new name and copy
+12. Give the Page Region a new name and click Copy

     ![Name the new Region Copy](./images/task-8/region-copy.png " ")